lhchen74/blog/source/_posts/json-path.md

 x["store"]["book"][0]["title"];
 ```

-In Javascript, Python and PHP with a variable `x` holding the JSON structure.
+In JavaScript, Python and PHP with a variable `x` holding the JSON structure.
 Here we observe, that the particular language usually has a fundamental XPath feature already built in.

 The JSONPath tool in question should